Lightning-AI/pytorch-lightning/docs/source/advanced/model_parallel.rst

 Overall:

 * When **fine-tuning** a model, use advanced memory efficient strategies such as :ref:`deepspeed-zero-stage-3` or :ref:`deepspeed-zero-stage-3-offload`, allowing you to fine-tune larger models if you are limited on compute
-* When **pre-training** a model, use simpler optimizations such :ref:`sharded`, :ref:`deepspeed-zero-stage-2` or :ref:`fully-sharded`, scaling the number of GPUs to reach larger parameter sizes
+* When **pre-training** a model, use simpler optimizations such :ref:`sharded-training`, :ref:`deepspeed-zero-stage-2` or :ref:`fully-sharded-training`, scaling the number of GPUs to reach larger parameter sizes
 * For both fine-tuning and pre-training, use :ref:`deepspeed-activation-checkpointing` or :ref:`fairscale-activation-checkpointing` as the throughput degradation is not significant

 For example when using 128 GPUs, you can **pre-train** large 10 to 20 Billion parameter models using :ref:`deepspeed-zero-stage-2` without having to take a performance hit with more advanced optimized multi-gpu strategy.